The number of accidents today is significantly lower than a comparable year in the previous decade.

 The number of flights on commercial jet aircraft was continuously growing prior to the effects of the pandemic.
 In spite of this growth, the number of accidents was decreasing each decade.
-The number of flights in 2021 was still 40% lower than the flights operated in 2019, and there were 5 commercial jet hull loss accidents recorded.
+The number of flights in 2022 was still 20% lower than flights operated in 2019.
+In 2022, there were 7 commercial jet hull loss accidents and one of them was a fatal accident that was due to a vehicle entering the runway.

-When compared to a period with an equivalent number of flights, it is in contrast to the 15 hull losses recorded in 2004.
-These figures illustrate the continuous enhancement of safety within the commercial aviation industry over recent decades.
-However, the number of accidents and flights will vary each year and it is the reason why accident rates are more relevant than reviewing the number of accidents per year when analyzing trends.
+As the number of accidents and flights will vary each year, accident rates are more relevant than reviewing the number of accidents per year when analyzing trends.

 The rate of hull losses is steadily decreasing over time